• Skip to primary navigation

 Corn, black bean and avocado salad with quinoa

-A canned corn, black bean, avocado quinoa salad that is healthy, packed with flavour and on the table in just 30 minutes.
+A canned corn, black bean, avocado quinoa salad that is healthy, packed with flavor and on the table in just 30 minutes.

 Ingredients